bitbinio/bitbin/README.md

-# Badassets
+# Bitbin

-Badassets is an asset manager for binary files.
+Bitbin is an asset manager for binary files.
 If you are tired of having to commit your images, videos, and sounds into your git repo, this project is for you.

 By using an "npm"-style JSON manifest file, you can track all assets and their versions locally, and publish remotely